TV Osaka

-JOBH-DTV (channel 7), branded as TV Osaka (テレビ大阪), is a Japanese television station serving as the affiliate of the TX Network for the Osaka prefecture.
+JOBH-DTV (channel 7), branded as TV Osaka (テレビ大阪), is a Japanese television station serving as the affiliate of the TX Network for the Osaka Prefecture.
 Owned-and-operated by Television Osaka, Inc. (テレビ大阪株式会社, Terebi Ōsaka Kabushiki Gaisha), the station's headquarters and studios are in the Chūō-ku ward of Osaka.
 Nikkei, Inc. is the biggest shareholder of TVO.
 The mascot character is "Takoru-kun" (たこるくん).

 Television Osaka, Inc. was founded in 1981 as part of the reorganization of Tokyo Channel 12 Ltd (now TV Tokyo).
 On March 1 the following year, TV Osaka started broadcasting as the first affiliate of the "Mega TON Network" (メガTONネットワーク, now TX Network) outside of Tokyo.

 History

-Nikkei, whose Osaka head office was located near TV Osaka's studios via a walkway (now demolished), owns 19.9% of the shares in the station.

-Former Headquarters of TV Osaka in Chuo-ku, Osaka in 2006.

 In November 1978, then-governor of Osaka Prefecture Ryōichi Kuroda and local businessmen launched the "Committee for the Establishment of a New Television Station in the Osaka Area", to request the creation of a new regional television station for the Kansai region at the Ministry of Posts and Telecommunications.
 However, due to the strong opposition of the four existing regional television stations, the conditions of the license changed from covering the whole area to just Osaka Prefecture.
 On June 20, 1980, the Broadcasting Regulatory Council officially granted the use of UHF channel 19 for the new station, and 63 companies showed interest.
 With the help of Keizo Saji and other Kansai businessmen, the groups agreed in merging around Nihon Keizai Shimbun's proposal and solicit a broadcasting license under the name Television Osaka.
 On January 23, 1981, TVO held its founding general meeting and started work on its transmitter in the Mount Ikoma area (which was completed in March 1982).

 On March 1, 1982, TV Osaka started broadcasting, as the first TV Tokyo affiliate outside of the Kanto region.
 The first program seen was The World of Kaii Higashiyama: The Path to Tōshōdai-ji Temple.
 TVO formulated three policies for its programming: "closer to local, urban and the business world".
 53% of the programming came from other stations of the network while 47% was local.
 In 1983, TVO, TV Tokyo and the newly-launched TV Aichi formed the Mega TON Network (メガTONネットワーク), predecessor of the current TX Network, finally forming a network.
 In 1985, it broadcast its first professional baseball game from the Hanshin Tigers, setting its ratings record for the first time.
 In 1986, it aired eleven Tigers matches.
-In 1992 it broadcast Hanshin Tigers vs. Yokohama Taiyou, setting a new record high of 18,3%.
+In 1992 it broadcast Hanshin Tigers vs. Yokohama Taiyou, setting a new record high of 18.3%.
 In 1987, for its fifth anniversary, it held a series of special events, including a concert.
 As the company was stabilizing, it held its first dividend in 1988, paying 30 yen per share.